 The Cowboy Fantasy

-When we were boys growing up in a small cotton mill village many of my friends and I enjoyed watching all those Westerns on television.
-In the 1950's with black and white television sets in our homes we were held in awe of cowboys riding,roping and branding cows; wearing at least two Colt revolvers on their hips and a nice Winchester stuck as an add on to their saddles.
-The attire which they wore included fancy boots, vests, bandannas and those wonderful hats.
+When we were boys growing up in a small cotton mill village many of my friends and I enjoyed watching Westerns on television.
+In the 1950's with black and white television sets in our homes we were held in awe of the cowboys riding,roping and branding cows.
+Most wore at least two Colt revolvers on their hips and had a nice Winchester accessory along with a lasso on their saddles.
+The attire which they wore also included fancy boots with spurs, vests, bandannas and those wonderful hats.

 Our Christmas letters to Santa would always include at least something pertaining to those men of the Wild West and the clothing and accessories that seemed to set them apart from everyone else.
 I can remember at least one Christmas when my brother and I got cap guns with nice holsters and how proud we were riding our bikes through the cotton mill village playing cowboy and "injuns" with our friends.
 The smell of the powder when we shot those toy guns is forever one that remains and even today brings back so many wonderful memories.